.jpg)

 In San Pedro, these tests are not available (there is no other medical office) and the people in these towns do not have the money to take urine or blood tests when they can't afford to even feed their families.

 The results from urine tests have to be reviewed by a doctor or nurse, and the Tepehua Community Center in Chapala has been very helpful with this.
-When we were doing our own urine testing, some people tested positive for bladder infections and were prescribed antibiotics when we took them to the doctor.
+When we had the urine testing machine, some people tested positive for bladder infections and were prescribed antibiotics when we took them to the doctor.
 (If left untreated, these infections can cause renal problems.)
 Other patients were referred to specialists in Guadalajara or Ocotlán, for follow-up because they were already showing signs of renal disease.